JuliaLang/julia/doc/manual/packages.rst

 - Commit your changes: see `<http://git-scm.com/book/en/v2/Git-Basics-Recording-Changes-to-the-Repository>`_.

-- Submit your changes: from within julia, type ``Pkg.submit("Foo")``.
+- Submit your changes: from the julia prompt, type ``Pkg.submit("Foo")``.
 This will push your changes to your GitHub fork, creating it if it doesn't already exist.
 (If you encounter an error, :ref:`make sure you've set up your SSH keys